Foreign policy of the Hugo Chávez administration: China

 When Hugo Chávez came to power, trade with China had peaked under $200mn but since then it jumped to nearly $10bn.
 Chinese officials say that Venezuela has now become the biggest recipient of its investments in Latin America.
 Venezuela also embarked on a programme of cultural and scientific exchange with China.

 In 2008 the governments of Venezuela and the People's Republic of China launched their first joint space satellite, named Venesat-1.
 Venezuela's leader Hugo Chávez said the satellite would be a tool of integration for Latin America and the Caribbean regions by saying "This satellite is not for us but for the people of Latin America and the Caribbean.
 It is a further step towards independence", he said, adding that the project would break the mold of "technological illiteracy."
 In September 2008, Chavez visited PR China where he declared himself to be a "Maoist" and touted what he said was Chinese support to counter U.S. domination of world affairs.
 He also got China to jointly build oil tankers and help Venezuela build a refinery to process heavy crude oil in Venezuela.
 He similarly hailed China's plans to launch a telecommunications satellite for Venezuela (Venesat-1) on 1 November 2008.
 While he also established military-technological ties with the acquisition of two squadrons (24) of Chinese-built Karakorum-8 trainer jets and ground radars, signalling a greater Chinese involvement in Latin America.
-Further trade agreements worth $12bn were signed in February 2009, and Venezuela's first cell phone factory, built with Chinese support, was inaugurated.